 Perhaps you’re feeling a little more ambitious and looking for a killer hike with great views?
 You’ll love these incredible hikes for a chance to stretch your legs.
 Here are some of the best:

-SF is already starting to feel the holiday spirit!
 The Exploratorium has announced the return of GLOW: Discover the Art of Light in all its 2021 glory.
-See brand new and expanded installations, created by 8 local artists.
-These light art pieces will be up from November 18 until January 30, 2022 at the Exploratorium at Pier 15.
+See brand new and expanded installations created by 6 local artists from November 17 until January 29, 2023.

 7. Check out the Nob Hill Tree Lighting Ceremony and other events at Grace Cathedral